-When I launched this site 2 years ago, one of the compelling reasons for doing so was that I was struck by how many of the businesses in Leslieville are locally owned and operated.
+When I launched this site in early 2009, one of the compelling reasons for doing so was that I was struck by how many of the businesses in Leslieville are locally owned and operated.
 Another big observation was (and still is) how proud most Leslievillers, residents and business owners, are of their neighbourhood and its vitality.

 So it seemed like a good opportunity to create an online dimension to Leslieville where all inhabitants could interact, communicate, and expand their relationships with fellow Leslievillers.

 While discussion and interaction on the site has continually grown since launch, what has been noticeably lacking is the participation of local businesses in the online community.

 Here are 10 ways (8 of them free) that local businesses should leverage TheLeslieviller.com to connect with Leslievillers:

 - Create and update a profile page for your business.

 Some local businesses have done a great job of this already.
 Be sure to include your business address, contact information, a description of what you do, and more.
 With more than 1,600 members on the site, you have a built in base of local people to interact with (unlike trying to build a list from scratch on Facebook).
 Creating a profile is free, so why not have one for your business and a separate one for you as an individual?

 - Include your logo on your profile.

 The avatar profile image is used throughout the website when activity is being promoted (especially on the homepage).
 So if you use your logo for your business profile image, it will give you quite a bit of site visibility when you're active on the site.